-Leasing activity was fairly active in late 2023 in SoHo, Flatiron and Madison, according to CBRE, resulting in fewer spaces left (CO 10/17/23).
+Retail rents in New York City are 20% - 30% lower than pre-pandemic levels (REBNY 7/24 retail report) but leasing activity was fairly active in late 2023 in SoHo, Flatiron and Madison, according to CBRE, resulting in fewer spaces left (CO 10/17/23).
 Presumably this would be because rents were down and negotiable.
 New York City retail asking rents have declined 30% in 13 of 17 corridors post COVID … but are up slightly since the fall of 2022 (REBNY retail report 7/23) .
 Rents on the Upper East Side have declined during the same period by as much as 15%, with Fifth and Madison Avenue rents being reduced by as much as 25% (REBNY 2021 retail report).
 So - Ho rents are down by more than 30%.
 The hardest hit areas have been business districts, with residential areas not doing as badly.
 This all means that there are opportunities out there for new stores and retailers that want to be in New York but could not afford to do so.
 Even before COVID hit New York City, the November 28th, 2018 Real Estate Weekly confirmed that Manhattan retail asking rents were on the decline.
 Of 17 high profile corridors, 15 showed year end decreases.
-The average store space in New York City rented for $116.00 a square foot.
-Overall, rents were down between 2% and 18% since 2017 (CNY, 7/24/18).
-At this point, there is a lot of retail space available, and it is definitely a “buyer’s market.”

 With my having said this, Joe Aquino in his 2022 retail report says that there is hope for Manhattan’s luxury shopping districts….Joe reports that “Givenchy just left its cozy quarters at 749 Madison Ave. at the southeast corner of 65th Street to take the southeast corner at 625 Madison Ave.
 Versace will open in Givenchy’s place this fall.